nats-io/nats-architecture-and-design/adr/ADR-8.md

 ##### Bucket Watch

-A bucket watch is a consumer set up on the wildcard subject for the bucket - `$KV.<Bucket Name>.*` - and sending every single message over the channel to the client.
+A bucket watch is a consumer set up on the wildcard subject for the bucket - `$KV.<Bucket Name>.>` - and sending every single message over the channel to the client.
+A bucket watch can be given a range like `service.nats.>` that gets turned into a wildcard subject `$KV.<Bucket Name>.service.nats.>`, this becomes a range watch of only a subset of keys.

 This means historical values will be sent as well as latest values.
 In this case we cannot provide the delta on a per key basis.
 But the delta will represent the remainder for the entire bucket, this allows Watcher clients like the memory cache to set themselves